pierangeloc/programs-as-data/presentation/deckset.md

 ### Write code and don't get lost

-^Hello everyone, and welcome to my talk on "Programs as values", or how to write code and don't get lost
+^Hello LambdaConf!
+Welcome to my talk on "Programs as values", or how to write code without getting lost

 ---